How Many Write UPS Before Termination at Dollar General

 Termination Policy of Dollar General

 The “At-will” employment policy is implied at Dollar General Dollar, which means the Employee or Dollar General can terminate employment at will without any reason and without any time limit.
-In fact, Termination is considered the last option.
+Termination is generally considered a last resort after all other disciplinary options have been exhausted.

 However, some actions, such as severe negligence, stealing, violence, or serious misconduct against company policy, can result in the immediate Termination of the accused.